mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 sbatch --nodes 17 grayscott-strong.sbatch mona 408
 ```

-We will assign 17 nodes, and 16 of them are used for clients (512 client processes in total), 1 node is used for staging services (4 staging services in total).
+We will assign 17 nodes.
+16 of them are used for clients

-The grid size is `408*408*408`, if there is one double value in the grid, there is around 512MB data for each iteration.
-Other configurations about the simulation is included in the `gs-clientconfig-template.json`, we can updated these parameters as needed, a new json file will be created based on this template with proper data size and ssg file.
+(512 client processes in total), 1 node is used for
+staging services (4 staging services in total).

+The grid size is `408x408x408`.
+Each grid point contains a
+double value, leading to 512MB of total data size per iteration.
+Other configuration parameters of the simulation may be found in the
+`gs-clientconfig-template.json` file, and can be edited as desired.
+A new json file is created by `grayscott-strong.sbatch` based on
+this template upon submission.

 In the evaluation, we use grid length `408`, `512` and `646`.

-The typical nodes configurations are (both for `mona` and `mpi`)
+The typical submissions are (both for `mona` and `mpi`):

 ```
 sbatch --nodes 17 grayscott-strong.sbatch mona 408